Encinitas public recreation

 The idea

-Study a controlled joint-use pilot at SDA.
+Support a controlled joint-use pilot at SDA.

 Why this site

-SDA may be unusually well-positioned for limited public access.
+SDA is well-positioned for limited public access.

 The courts sit along the campus edge, near public street access.
 That makes the site worth evaluating as a possible joint-use pilot.